I love chocolate. I love s’mores. I love cheesecake. Put it all together, and you have my easy No-Bake S’mores Mini Cheesecakes!

 - Melt the chocolate.
 In a small heat-proof bowl, microwave the chocolate in 30-second increments until melted.
 Stir until smooth, then set aside to cool until just warm.

 - Prepare the pan.
 Spray the bottom and sides of a mini cheesecake pan with nonstick cooking spray.
-This is the pan used in the photographs but it’s currently out of stock, so here is an alternative!
+This is my favorite pan (it’s often out of stock, so here is an alternative)!
 More on alternate pan options below.

 - Make the crust.
 Place the graham crackers in the bowl of a food processor and pulse until finely ground.
 Add in the melted butter and pulse until moistened.